 - 1. Battlefield boundaries and terrain will be described to all participants before each battle or set of battles.
 Ideally they will be marked by physical boundaries made of natural terrain or of some clearly identifiable substance. - 2.
 Individual combatants leaving the battlefield by going outside of the designated boundary during a scenario, either purposely or inadvertently, will be considered routed and may not re-enter the field. - 3.
 Groups of combatants who have inadvertently "fought" their way outside a designated boundary, may be moved back onto the field of combat at the marshal's discretion. - 4.
 In scenarios where no missile weapons are used, there must be at least 2 metres between the boundaries of the field and the spectators.
-In scenarios where missile weapons are used, the spectators should be placed far enough from the boundaries of combat that they will not be struck by errant missile fire.
+In scenarios where missile weapons are used, the spectators should be placed far enough from the boundaries of combat that they will not be struck by errant missile fire, including deflected shots.
 Spectator safety is more important than their ability to see the action.
+It is the responsibility of the marshal in charge to ensure that safe boundaries and buffer zones are set to ensure the safety of spectators.